Monitoring Melissa and Analyzing Results

-This tutorial provides the user with information on how to efficiently monitor a Melissa study during and after execution.
+This tutorial explains how to effectively monitor a Melissa study during and after its execution.

 Melissa Logs

-• melissa_launcher.log - this file contains all information written by the launcher.
-It makes the user aware of any client/server job failure and whether the whole study was successful or not.
-The level of verbosity of this log is set with the verbosity option in the launcher_config section of the configuration file.
+• melissa_launcher.log: This log contains information from the launcher.
+It notifies the user of any client/server job failures and whether the study was successful.
+The verbosity level of this log can be adjusted using the verbosity option in the launcher_config section of the configuration file.

-• melissa_server_<rank>.log - this file is generated for each rank of the server.
-It makes the user aware of any problem occurring in the processing of the clients data.
-This level of verbosity of these logs is set with the verbosity option in the study_options section of the configuration file.
+• melissa_server_<rank>.log: A separate log file is created for each rank of the server.
+These logs capture any issues during the processing of client data.
+The verbosity level for these logs is controlled by the verbosity option in the study_options section of the configuration file.

 Note